 According to the report, people with sleep apnea are three times more likely to get hurt in an accident caused by a failure to pay close attention.
 These accidents include falls, trips, burns and car crashes.

 Unfortunately, 22 million people in the U.S. reportedly suffer from sleep apnea, and many people are unaware and undiagnosed.

 Employers in certain industries may be wise to discuss conditions like sleep apnea with workers if they work in construction, drive a truck or work in a capacity where they operate heavy, powerful machinery on a regular basis.
 Workers in these positions could suffer catastrophic injuries in the event of an accident caused by fatigue and inattentiveness.

 Even if fatigue may have contributed to a workplace injury, it does not necessarily preclude a person from seeking workers’ compensation.
 However, it could present some complications if a worker was engaged in an activity he or she should not have been when drowsy.
-Discussing the situation and the options for pursuing benefits with an attorney can be crucial.
+Discussing the situation and the options for pursuing benefits with a Charlotte workers compensation attorney can be crucial.

 Source: Reuters, “People with sleep breathing issues more likely to get injured at work,” Madeline Kennedy, March 24, 2016